kriszyp/lmdb-js/README.md

 `npm install --use_data_v1=true`: This will build from an older version of LMDB that uses the legacy data format version 1 (the latest LMDB uses data format version 2).
 For portability of the data format, this may be preferable since many libraries still use older versions of LMDB.
 Since this is an older version of LMDB, some features may not be available, including encryption and remapping.

 `npm install --enable_fast_api_calls=true`: This will build `lmdb-js` with V8's new API for fast calls. `lmdb-js` supports the new fast API for several functions, and this can provide significant performance benefits for `get`s and range retrieval.
 This should be used in conjunction with starting node with the `--turbo-fast-api-calls` option.
 This is only supported in Node v17 and higher.

+## Alternate Database
+The lmdb-js project is developed in conjunction with [lmdbx-js](https://github.com/kriszyp/lmdbx-js), which is based on [libmdbx](https://github.com/erthink/libmdbx), a fork of LMDB.
+Each of these have their own advantages:
+* lmdb-js/LMDB is great for general usage, easy to set up with automated sizing, supports encryption, and works well across all platforms.
+* lmdbx-js/libmdbx has more advanced management of free space and database sizing that can offer more performance optimizations for heavy usage.
+However, it may have not perform as well on Windows, and the database format is not compatible with LMDB.

 ## Credits